jeffgortmaker/pyblp/docs/api.rst

    BootstrappedResults

 This class has all of the same methods as :class:`ProblemResults`, except for :meth:`ProblemResults.bootstrap`, :meth:`ProblemResults.compute_optimal_instruments`, and :meth:`ProblemResults.importance_sampling`.
-It can also be converted into a dictionary.
+It can also be pickled or converted into a dictionary.

 .. autosummary::
    :toctree: _api

+   BootstrappedResults.to_pickle
    BootstrappedResults.to_dict